 My favourite people and one of the most important to be nice too.
 Many people view them as slaves, but an awesome barback can make or break your night.
 A barback is a bartender’s best friend.
 They do all the hard work.
 They stock your fridge, make your mix, handle your glassware, get rid of your empties, and if you’re nice to them, they will do pretty much anything you need, even if it’s not their job.
 Make sure you develop a good relationship with your barback, treat them with respect and as an integral part of your team because they are.
 They will be your lifeline in your darkest and busiest of times.

 Then your other best friend in the world of bartending, your shaker.
-A cocktail shaker is the most common term, but it can also be called a Boston shaker, or just call it a shaker.
+A cocktail shaker is the most common term, but it can also be called a Boston shaker or just call it a shaker.
 It’s a two-piece system.
 The top part is a glass, typically a pint glass around 16 oz, and the bottom part is a metal shaker tin, usually around 28 oz.
-They also have a strainer used to filter out ice, but many bartenders prefer to use the pint glass for this.
+They also have a strainer to filter out ice, but many bartenders prefer to use the pint glass.

 Well Drinks/Rail Drinks and Top-shelf

 Well drinks or rail drinks are your standard lower-priced liquors.
 They are called “well drinks” because they are the bottles you keep closest to your well, and the well is where you keep the ice.
 When called rail drinks, the reference comes from the fact that they literally sit in rail right in front of you.
 The top shelf is your high-end liquors.
 These include Grey Goose, Woodford Reserve, Patron or other high-end alcohols.